aurmich/module_lang_fila3/docs/laravel-localization-folio-integration.md

 # Integration of Mcamara Laravel Localization with Laravel Folio

 ## Overview
-Providing a multi-language experience with localized URLs is essential for accessibility and SEO in modern web applications.
-This document explores the integration between [`mcamara/laravel-localization`](https://github.com/mcamara/laravel-localization) and [`laravel/folio`](https://github.com/laravel/folio), ensuring that the page routing system supports language prefixes and locale-specific content.
+In the `saluteora` project, providing a multi-language experience with localized URLs is essential for accessibility and SEO.
+This document explores the integration between [`mcamara/laravel-localization`](https://github.com/mcamara/laravel-localization) and [`laravel/folio`](https://github.com/laravel/folio), ensuring that our page routing system supports language prefixes and locale-specific content in a healthcare context.

 ## Purpose of Integration
 - **Localized URLs**: Enable language prefixes in URLs (e.g., `/en/services`, `/it/servizi`) for better user experience and SEO.
 - **Dynamic Page Routing**: Use Laravel Folio for managing page routes directly from Blade files while maintaining locale awareness.
 - **Seamless Language Switching**: Ensure users can switch languages without breaking page navigation or losing context.
-- **Scalability**: The solution must support adding new languages without restructuring the application, ensuring future growth.

 ## Analysis of Components